 In addition, the authors do not state how their sampling was randomized at each site.
 All sites should have had randomized sampling efforts and the number of samples taken should have been standardized depending on the amount of guano that was present.
 The means and standard deviations from the samples gathered at each site should be calculated and a test for the variance across sites would tell the authors if they can combine (pool) data from all sites: Core sampling was chosen randomly based on the depth of the guano piles, and few guano piles in the caves or bat houses were deep enough to use the corer.
 Collection sites were approximated on cave survey maps, and the authors can include these maps as figures if requested.
 Calculating the amount of guano present in the caves would have been difficult if not impossible, as the breadth and depth of guano was different for every cave and would have required extensive time and damage to the cave environments.
 Bats were also present in several of the caves during guano collection, and the authors wanted to keep disturbance to the bats minimal.

 The authors state that they limited their comparisons to six caves with "sufficient samples," but do not state how this was determined: Over a hundred samples of guano and cave sediment were collected from more than six caves for the total study, but only samples from actual guano piles were presented in this manuscript.
-Only six caves had enough guano samples to use statistically with the bat house samples.
+Only six caves had enough guano samples (> 2 observations) to allow estimation of a mean and variance for that cave..

 Discussion: There is a fundamental difference between maternity and hibernating colonies in terms of sex, age, and ecology of resident bats and although the authors mention in the introduction that they sampled from both types of colonies, they do not address these differences.
 I think adding this would help the manuscript and also help delineate proper statistical testing.
 Colony sizes of bats also will affect the outcomes of the study and these data are not given or discussed: Detailed data on the bat population in the caves or bat houses was not collected during the study and is not available to the authors.
 The goal of the study was not to be a comprehensive study on mercury in bat guano correlated with bat species, sex, or age, but to make a preliminary analysis of mercury concentrations in bat guano in Florida and Georgia to compare the results with modern, historic and ancient concentrations in bat guano analyzed in a nearby state.
 Results from the Hagan (2014) study show greater mercury concentrations in modern bat guano, and the modern bat guano in Florida is showing comparable concentrations.
 The main bat species utilizing caves and bat houses is different, so these two environments were used for a general species comparison.